jameskolwolf1/Whack-A-Prof/specs/Specification.md

 ### **2.5: Design and Implementation Constraints** <a name="design-and-implementation-constraints"></a>

 This program will have complications when used on a tablet or phone as it is designed to be better played on a desktop or laptop.
-Additionally, the game doesn't have adequate backend security because of how Javascript is structured and there is no user authentication.
+Additionally, the game doesn't have adequate backend security because of how JavaScript is structured and there is no user authentication.
 However, the only data or information that will be vulnerable to the user is their score from the game which will be stored in a text file.
 Finally, not all errors and bugs with the code will be caught immediately.

 ### **2.6: User Documentation** <a name="user-documentation"></a>